Does Tattoo Removal Cream Really Work?

 Maybe that’s a small price to pay if you get to avoid going under the laser (which can have some of those same side effects anyway) but it’s important to understand what your skin might go through before you start applying any of these ointments to it.

 All in all, tattoo removal creams don’t work very well.
 And there’s a simple reason for that: the whole concept behind them is flawed.

 Whether you’re using a skin-peeling TCA cream, a skin-bleaching hydroquinone cream, or one of their natural alternatives, they all target the same thing: the epidermis.
 The problem is, your tattoo isn’t in your epidermis; it just shows through it.
 Your ink is actually one layer deeper, in the layer of skin known as the dermis.

-So, no matter what the creams do to your epidermis, they’re never getting deep enough to reach the layer of skin that is actually tattooed.
+Therefore, no matter what the creams do to your epidermis, they’re never getting deep enough to reach the layer of skin that is actually tattooed.

 What about Bisphosphonate Liposomal, then?
 It works far deeper than the epidermis, so it seems to have a better chance at actually affected the tattoo ink in your body.

 This miracle cream sounds promising, sure, but there’s one big reason to think that it might not be as awesome as the news coverage about it makes it seem.

 See, your white blood cells have trouble breaking down the ink particles in your skin, but it’s not because they’re too lazy or there aren’t enough of them.
 They can’t get rid of the ink because the particles are too big for them to latch onto, break down, and flush out.